 By Sheila Kennedy, Professor of the Practice of Architecture

-The leaf-like loop form of the SOFT Rockers explores how standard softwood panels can be mass-customized to adapt to the latitude and sun angle of any site using parametric design software and automated fabrication with a lightweight Kuka robotic arm.
-The SOFT Rocker combines hi-tech and low-tech design strategies: it produces electricity but engages the body and works like furniture “by hand”; it mixes sun tracking and social dynamics; it is a site specific object and a flexible form family of ‘soft’ wood construction.
-The SOFT Rocker blurs distinctions between pleasure and work and recasts power generation as an integrated and distributed public activity rather than a centralized, singular off-site project of ‘engineering’.
+The leaf-like loop form of SOFT Rockers explores how standard softwood panels can be mass-customized to adapt to the latitude and sun angle of any site using parametric design software and automated fabrication with a lightweight KUKA robotic arm.
+SOFT Rockers combine hi-tech and low-tech design strategies: it produces electricity but engages the body and works like furniture “by hand”; it mixes sun tracking and social dynamics; it is a site specific object and a flexible form family of “soft” wood construction.
+SOFT Rockers blur distinctions between pleasure and work and recasts power generation as an integrated and distributed public activity rather than a centralized, singular off-site project of “engineering.”

-Sheila Kennedy, MIT Professor of the Practice of Architecture; James Byless, UC March 2014, KVA Intern; Kaitlyn Bogenschutz, UC BS Arch 2013, KVA Intern; Wardah Inam, MIT PhD Candidate 2015, Electrical Engineering; Jungmin Nam, GSD March 2009, KVA Designer; Shevy Rockcastle, MIT SMarchS 2011; Phil Seaton, MIT MArch 2012; Matt Trimble, MIT MArch 2008, RADLAB; Adnon Zolij, MIT BS 2010, Electrical Engineer Vicor, Inc.
+Sheila Kennedy, MIT Professor of the Practice of Architecture; James Bayless, UC March 2014, KVA Intern; Kaitlyn Bogenschutz, UC BS Arch 2013, KVA Intern; Wardah Inam, MIT PhD Candidate 2015, Electrical Engineering; Jungmin Nam, GSD March 2009, KVA Designer; Shevy Rockcastle, MIT March 2011; Phil Seaton, MIT March 2012; Matt Trimble, MIT March 2008, RADLAB; Adnon Zolij, MIT BS 2010, Electrical Engineer Vicor, Inc.